-According to this Ayurvedic medicine philosophy, that method of the treatment which does not treat the existing disease symptoms, but give rise to another set of symptoms is not a method of the ideal cure, whereas the method of removing the symptoms without creating any other symptoms, is the ideal cure.
+According to this Ayurvedic medicine philosophy, that method of treatment that does not treat the existing disease symptoms, but gives rise to another set of symptoms is not a method of the ideal cure, whereas the method of removing the symptoms without creating any other symptoms, is the ideal cure.

 A Greek physician, Asclepiades has also mentioned the same concept 2000 years before Dr. Hahnemann, but Master Hahnemann was the first one to put it into practice.
 This aphorism describes how an ideal cure should take place.